 The verdict: For now, the Pac-10 starts have to go to Miller.
 Keep Anderson ready for the postseason with the mid week starts against UC Davis and Pacific, and continue to monitor the situation.
 Definitely keep Anderson in the conversation, but Miller is the better choice for the games against tough foes such as UCLA and Stanford.

-Topics: Cal Baseball
+Tags: Cal Baseball